 Chris did not want any SMPS regulators in the unit as he was concerned about noise being radiated into his HF antennas (it is a nice quiet HF location!) hence the used of linear regulators throughout.
 A result of this is that the box dissapates around 22 watts of heat (and radiates 1 watt of RF!) and so care had to be taken with the thermal design.
 To improve cooling the box was mounted on the tower sandwiched between two over size plates of heavy gauge aliminium for cooling.
 These can be seen below

 The cooling plates.

 The beacon mounted on the tower showing the cooling/mounting plates.

 Chris beside an earlier iteration of the hardware.

 Reference OCXO (Usually within 100Hz of nominal carrier frequency)

 Antenna 35 cm off-set parabola (Ex BSB dish)

 Beam heading ~165 degrees

-To date the best DX spot is from G4KUX in Co Durham, but with rain-scatter I would expect that it may get further.
-Up-to-date spots can be viewed at http://www.beaconspot.eu/beaconcm.php?beaconcall=GM3WOJ&bandmhz=10368
+To date the best DX spot is from Tony, G4CBW in IO83UB93, at 537 km with rain-scatter I would expect that it may get further.
+Up-to-date spots can be viewed at http://www.beaconspot.uk/beaconcm.php?beaconcall=GM3WOJ&bandmhz=10368

 Postscript: Needless to say we have not had that QSO yet but we still have plans!
 That’s the trouble with beacons!